Malpaux/programming-cheat-sheets/javascript.md

 import defaultExport, { namedExport } from 'module';
 import * as module from 'module';

-// Declare modules: Just add exports to a file and it will be usable as a module
+// Declare module: Just add exports to a file and it will be usable as a module

 // Export
 export default defaultExport;